-The linkstat-uv(1) command is a command-line tool for monitoring NUMAlink traffic and error rates on SGI Altix UV systems.
-It will not work on any other platform.
-This tool shows packets and Mbytes sent/received on each NUMAlink in the system, as well as error rates.
-It is useful as a performance monitoring tool, as well as, a tool for helping you to diagnose and identify faulty hardware.
+The linkstat-uv(1) command monitors NUMAlink traffic and error rates on SGI UV systems.
+It does not work on any other platform.
+This command returns information about packets and Mbytes sent/received on each NUMAlink in the system, as well as error rates.
+It is useful as a performance monitoring tool and as a tool for helping you to diagnose and identify faulty hardware.
 For more information, see the linkstat-uv(1) man page.